 This Form 10-Q contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995.
-You can identify forward-looking statements by our use of the words "believe," "expect," "anticipate," "intend," "estimate," "assume," "project," "plan," "may," "shall," "will," "pursue" and other similar expressions, that predict or indicate future events and trends and that do not report historical matters.
-These statements include, among other things, statements regarding our intent, belief or expectations with respect to:
+The Company's forward-looking statements generally use the words "believe," "expect," "anticipate," "intend," "estimate," "assume," "project," "plan," "may," "shall," "will," "pursue" and other similar expressions that indicate future events and trends and do not report historical matters.
+These statements, among other things, address the Company's intent, belief or expectations with respect to:

-- our potential development, redevelopment, acquisition or disposition of communities; - · the timing and cost of completion of communities under construction, reconstruction, development or redevelopment; - the timing of lease-up, occupancy and stabilization of communities; - the pursuit of land for future development; - the anticipated operating performance of our communities; - cost, yield, revenue, NOI and earnings estimates; - the impact of landlord-tenant laws and rent regulations; - · our expansion into new regions; - our declaration or payment of dividends; - our joint venture activities; - · our policies regarding investments, indebtedness, acquisitions, dispositions, financings and other matters; - our qualification as a REIT under the Code; - the real estate markets in regions where we operate and in general; - the availability of debt and equity financing; - interest rates, inflation and other general economic conditions and their potential impacts; - trends affecting our financial condition or results of operations; - · regulatory changes that may affect us; and - the impact of legal proceedings.
+- development, redevelopment, acquisition or disposition of communities; - the timing and cost of completion of communities under development or redevelopment; - the timing of lease-up, occupancy and stabilization of communities; - the pursuit of land for future development; - the anticipated operating performance of our communities; - cost, yield, revenue, NOI and earnings estimates; - the impact of landlord-tenant laws and rent regulations; including rent caps; - our expansion into new regions; - our declaration or payment of dividends;

+- our joint venture activities; - our policies regarding investments, indebtedness, acquisitions, dispositions, financings and other matters; - our qualification as a REIT under the Code; - the real estate markets in regions where we operate and in general; - the availability of debt and equity financing; - interest rates; - inflation, tariffs and other economic conditions, and their potential impacts; - trends affecting our financial condition or results of operations; - regulatory changes that may affect us; and - the impact of legal proceedings.

-We cannot assure the future results or outcome of the matters described in these statements; rather, these statements merely reflect our current expectations of the approximate outcomes of the matters discussed.
+We cannot assure the future results or outcome of the matters described in these statements; rather, these statements merely reflect our current expectations of the outcomes of the matters discussed.
 We do not undertake a duty to update these forward-looking statements, and therefore they may not represent our estimates and assumptions after the date of this report.
 You should not rely on forward-looking statements because they involve known and unknown risks, uncertainties and other factors, some of which are beyond our control.
 These risks, uncertainties and other factors may cause our actual results, performance or achievements to differ materially from the anticipated future results, performance or achievements expressed or implied by these forward-looking statements.
 You should carefully review the discussion under Part I, Item 1A.
+"Risk Factors" of the Form 10-K and Part II, Item 1A.
 "Risk Factors" in this report, for further discussion of risks associated with forward-looking statements.